srt54558/soundblaster-on-linux/README.md

 ## Missing functions:
  * No microphone input yet
+ * No automatic startup yet (but simple to do manually)

 ## Latency?
 > i get about 100ms latency. you cant feel it unless you really look closely at lips or at syncing tests.
 -----

+## 0\.
+Prerequisites
+ * You must know AT LEAST basic linux commands
+ * You must be confident with doing these steps

 ## 1\.
 Initial System & Hardware Preparation